- What Is EB?

 Is it possible to prevent epidermolysis bullosa?

-The only conceivable way to prevent this or any other genetic disease is by identifying genetic carriers and insuring that any offspring they produce are free from the mutational defect.
+The only conceivable way to prevent this or any other genetic disease is by identifying genetic carriers and insuring that any offspring they produce are free from the mutations.
 Families with a history of mechanobullous disease should seek genetic counseling to insure that they understand the risks involved in procreation.

 Health Solutions From Our Sponsors